ENCCS/supercomputing4ai/content/index.rst

 * What is an HPC resource and how it is different from a cloud environment;
 * What are the available HPC resources through the EuroHPC JU;
 * How to connect to a cluster and explore resources;
-* How to run an example workflow.
+* How to run a demo AI workflow based on Singularity.